lamini-ai/docs-to-qa/README.md

 # Docs to QA - Get a custom LLM to chat about your documents using [Lamini](https://lamini.ai) & Llama 2

-TLDR:
-1. Input a set of raw documents, i.e. just strings, or a CSV, etc. We have an example with U.S. Bills data.
-2. Generate questions and answers about your documents, by just prompt-engineering an LLM
-3. Finetune a Q&A LLM for your docs on this data
-4. Run your custom LLM on new questions!

-This example runs on legislative data of U.S. Bills to create question-answer pairs related to those documents, without needing to manually label them yourself!
-You can customize this to your own dataset.
+Here's a quick example we've included that creates a Q&A LLM that runs on raw legislative data (U.S. Bills), without needing to manually label them yourself.
+You can customize this to your own dataset, below.

 Here's an excerpt of what those documents in the data look like.
 They are not well-formatted, just raw data.
 ```